Soliciting for Prostitution in Florida

 The most common scenario involves an allegation that the defendant drove to the offense scene and was seated in his motor vehicle at the time of the offense.

 In State v.
 Raisor, CRC96-11146 (Sixth Judicial Circuit of Florida 1996), the Circuit Court sitting in its appellate capacity over county court appeals, found that soliciting for prostitution can be effected through the use of a motor vehicle even though a sexual act does not occur within the vehicle and even though the prostitute never enters the motor vehicle.
+No decisions at the district court of appeals level uphold this ruling or any similar ruling.

+Section 322.26(7) does not indicate how long the suspension/revocation will last and does not provide for any specific requirements for early reinstatement.
+Instead, the DHSMV assumes that the court recommends the suspension length.
 The courts often imposed a six (6) month suspension.
 The main problem is that this notation remains on your driving record even if you can seal the criminal history report.

 Suppose your license is suspended or revoked, for this reason.
 In that case, you must then petition the DHSMV Bureau of Administrative Reviews for early reinstatement after meeting any prerequisite condition and obtaining a positive determination by a hearing officer.
+Requests for early reinstatement may be received at the DHSMV BAR office in person, by telephone, or by fax.

 Before the hearing, the hearing officer will check the Florida Driver License Information System (FDLIS), the Commercial Driver License Information System, and the National Driving Registry (NDR) to ensure no other holds exist.

 The hearing officer will also check the Comprehensive Care Information System (CCIS) for any indication of continued driving during the sanction period.
+The person must then apply for a hardship license using the current revision form HSMV 78306 and pay the filing fee.
+The hearing must occur in person (or via the phone) and may be scheduled up to 7 days in advance.

-The hearing officer decides as to whether early reinstatement will be allowed on a restricted basis and, if reinstated, whether the driving will be restricted to driving for business purposes only or for employment purposes only.
+The request for reinstatement of a first sanction related to lewdness or immoral acts involves the procedures for non-egregious hearings, which are intended to be quick.
+The hearing officer decides whether early reinstatement will be allowed on a restricted basis and, if reinstated, whether driving will be restricted to business purposes only or for employment purposes only.

+The hearing officer’s decision is based on “training provided, pertinent policies, and statutes.”
 To avoid the nightmare of your license being suspended or revoked, work with your attorney to avoid a conviction.

 Forfeiture of Vehicles for Solicitation Charges in Florida